 Information is the most valuable asset of the Greater Poland Cancer Centre, and the foundation on which it operates.
 Therefore, it is our top priority to protect that information by designing, implementing and maintaining an information security system, based on Information Security Policy of the GPCC.

-The Policy is based on the national laws, quality standards and guidelines of the General Personal Data Protection Inspector.
+The Policy is based on the national laws, quality standards and guidelines of the supervisory authority in the area of personal data protection.

 In the face of the growing value of information being processed, particularly sensitive data on patient health condition, the Policy has been supplemented with the Centre Management Support Declaration to acknowledge the need for implementing an information security system.